Matt Millen: "Fire Millen" movement

-The chant began to spread during a college basketball game between Michigan State and Wichita State at The Palace of Auburn Hills on December 10, 2005.
+Chants of "Fire Millen!" began to spread among the Lions fanbase during a college basketball game between Michigan State and Wichita State at The Palace of Auburn Hills on December 10, 2005.
 It started when ousted Lions coach Steve Mariucci was shown on the big screen, prompting a standing ovation for Mariucci and a loud chant of "Fire Millen!"
 The chant was then heard during various home and away games of the other Detroit sports teams.
 It was also heard during Michigan and Michigan State basketball games.
 Former Pistons power forward Rasheed Wallace even took part in the chant during a late timeout in a December 16, 2005 game against the Chicago Bulls.
 A "Fire Millen" sign was shown in the background of a February 3, 2007 broadcast of ESPN College GameDay at the University of Kansas.
 One large sign with the "Fire Millen" slogan was removed by NCAA officials at the NCAA Division II Football Championship in Florence, Alabama.

-"Fire Millen" turned up in a background sign in the sports-oriented comic strip Gil Thorp on February 20, 2006 (Detroit News columnist Neal Rubin took over as the writer of Gil Thorp in 2004).
+"Fire Millen" turned up in a background sign in the sports-oriented comic strip Gil Thorp on February 20, 2006.

-The "Fire Millen" chant returned in force to Ford Field during the second half of the 2006 Thanksgiving Day game between the Detroit Lions and the Miami Dolphins, when former Lions quarterback and first-round pick Joey Harrington (often a scapegoat for the Lions problems) led the Dolphins to a 27-10 victory over the Lions, dropping the Lions' record to 2-9.
-More "Fire Millen" chants were heard at wrestling events, namely WWE's WrestleMania 23 held at Ford Field, and TNA's Bound for Glory.
+The "Fire Millen" chant returned in force to Ford Field during the second half of the 2006 Thanksgiving Day game between the Detroit Lions and the Miami Dolphins, when former Lions quarterback and first-round pick Joey Harrington, often a scapegoat for the Lions problems, led the Dolphins to a 27–10 victory over the Lions, dropping the Lions' record to 2–9.
+More "Fire Millen" chants were heard at wrestling events, including WWE's WrestleMania 23 at Ford Field and TNA's Bound for Glory.
 For 2008, the "Fire Millen" chants were back in force during the game against the Green Bay Packers.

 Other protests

-On December 6, 2005, Detroit sports talk radio station WDFN announced the "Angry Fan March" (also known as the "Millen Man March") in protest of Millen's contract extension.
+On December 6, 2005, Detroit sports talk radio station WDFN announced the "Angry Fan March", also known as the "Millen Man March", in protest of Millen's contract extension.

-On December 9, 2005, in protest of Millen's poor record, one Detroit Lions fan site, known as "The Lions Fanatics," led by owner Dan Spanos organized an "orange out" event, which encouraged Lions fans to show up at Ford Field clad in hunter's orange, the color of their opponent that week, the Cincinnati Bengals.
+On December 9, 2005, in protest of Millen's poor record, Detroit Lions fan site "The Lions Fanatics” organized a walkout led by site owner Dan Spanos, which encouraged Lions fans to show up at Ford Field clad in hunter's orange, the color of their opponent that week, the Cincinnati Bengals.

-In a game against Chicago on December 24, 2006, another group of fans, led by Herbert Nicholl Jr., planned a walkout protest towards the end of the first half to express their disgust with the current management.
+In a game against the Chicago Bears on December 24, 2006, another group of fans, led by Herbert Nicholl Jr., planned a walkout protest towards the end of the first half to express their disgust with Millen's management.